kpumuk/blog-dmytro/content/posts/20240827165643-on-dangers-of-open3-popen3/index.md

 ## Change history

 - **2024-09-17** — Added a diagram for the conditions leading to a deadlock when reading from one channel at a time.
+Simplified non-blocking code using `exception: false` optional argument to `read_nonblock`.